-Charleston area mayors, leaders call on community to support annual Homeless to Hope Telethon
+Charleston area mayors, leaders call on community to support annual Homeless to Hope telethon

 "You realize, there but for the grace of God go I," he said.
 "I want you to think about your brothers and sisters out there, especially in this time of crisis."

-The Homeless to Hope Fund was founded in 2016 to support a variety of organizations dedicated to helping homeless individuals and families transition to permanent housing, and also supports the Navigation Center, which provides support for unsheltered homeless people, according to information provided by officials on Friday.
+The Homeless to Hope Fund was founded in 2016 to support a variety of organizations dedicated to helping homeless people and families transition to permanent housing and also supports the Navigation Center, which provides support for the unsheltered homeless.

 This year, due to the ongoing coronavirus pandemic, the annual Homeless to Hope Telethon and Benefit Concert will be held as a virtual event that will be streamed on social media platforms and broadcast on local television stations.